firstbatchxyz/dria-sdk/dria/factory/subtopic/generate_subtopics/prompt.md

 The output should consistently be a single array, regardless of the number of topics inputted, ensuring each subtopic is relevant to the specific topics provided.
-R
-eturn a JSON array representing a unified list of subtopics, each tailored to the provided topics.
+Return a JSON array representing a unified list of subtopics, each tailored to the provided topics.
 The array should include entries such as:

 [